[UPDATE 12/27/2016 – This article was recently modified to reflect a more accurate and thorough exposition of Colossians 2:16-17]

 On the first day of the week, when we were gathered together to break bread, Paul began talking to them, intending to leave the next day, and he prolonged his message until midnight. —Acts 20:7

 See also Mark 16:2, 9; Luke 24:1; John 20:1, 19;1 Corinthians 16:2.

 However, even if we are to allow for the unbiblical claim that early Christians met routinely on the first day of the week; what would this stipulation prove?
-Does this now become a tradition which we must therefore embrace?
+Does this now become a tradition which we must all therefore embrace?
 Perhaps these believers also met on other days of the week as well.
 Who knows?
-The bible already tells us that early Christians also observed the Sabbath (Luke 23:56) so why not embrace this tradition as well?
+The Bible already tells us that early Christians also observed the Sabbath (Luke 23:56) so why not embrace this tradition as well?
 Why is the act of early Christians getting together for a meeting of any importance in determining whether God has now changed what He earlier referred to as an eternal law (Exodus 31:13,16,17, Leviticus 24:8)?
 Again logic becomes indispensable in helping to demolish the unwarranted conclusion that because early Christians supposedly met on Sundays, we must now alter one of the Ten Commandments.
 If the Church did in fact change the Sabbath from the Seventh day to the first, were they also able to hallow and sanctify the first day the same way God did the seventh (Genesis 2:2-3)?
 If the Church can change God’s Law pertaining to which day the Sabbath is, then why can’t the Church also redefine marriage?
 To avoid the possibility of these type of consequences, we must be consistent in our reasoning.
 “A double minded man is unstable in all of his ways.” — James 1:8

 The early Christians met on the first day of the week probably because: